cryscan/web-rwkv/README.md

 ## Compile and Run
 1. [Install Rust](https://rustup.rs/).
 2. Run `cargo run --release --example gen` to generate 100 tokens and test the time cost.
+3. Run `cargo run --release --example chat` to chat with the model.
+4. To specify the location of your safetensors model, use `cargo run --release --example chat -- --model /path/to/model`.

 ## Convert Models
 You may download the official RWKV World series models from [HuggingFace](https://huggingface.co/BlinkDL/rwkv-4-world), and convert them via the provided [`convert_safetensors.py`](convert_safetensors.py).